 A key to this shift is in how companies measure and express social impact.
 If current disclosures focus on the financial investment being made, we believe the future will include accountability for how those investments generate impact.
-To make that work, companies, nonprofits and local municipalities will need to collaborate like never before, creating new methods of evaluation that tie investments to discrete outcomes.
+To make that work, companies, nonprofits and local municipalities will sufficient to stand out from the pack need to collaborate like never before, creating new methods of evaluation that tie investments to discrete outcomes.